Obesity in Australia versus

 For further press clippings illustrating Australia's sedentary health crisis, click here

-This 1996 graph highlights the direct proportional ratio
+This 1996 graph highlights the direct proportional ratio between levels of bicycle riding and youth obesity

 in various countries.